 The 10 Best Asian Cookbooks

 This wiki has been updated 34 times since it was first published in September of 2015.
 When you finally get tired of grilled cheese sandwiches, why not spice up mealtimes by learning some new dishes from one of these Asian cookbooks?
 You can go on a culinary tour of India, Korea, Vietnam, Thailand, Japan, and China.
 Don’t worry, we’ve included something suitable for everyone, from the most basic beginner to the highly proficient and experienced cook.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes